-And then one day, it all came to an end.
-In the morning my dad decided that we should go to Cannes that evening to visit the casinos and dance.
+Then, one day, it all came to an end.
+In the morning my dad decided that we should go to Cannes that evening to visit the casinos and clubs.
 I remember how excited Elsa was.
-She thrived in casinos, and hoped to get back a bit of her sexiness, which was dulled by the sunburn, and also see some other people for a change.
-I figured Anne would object to such a basic evening, but to my surprise she didn’t – she even seemed happy to be going.
+She thrived in casinos and wanted to feel sexy again, after all the sunburn.
+And also see some other people for a change.
+I figured Anne would object to such a basic night out, but to my surprise she didn’t – she even seemed happy to be going.
 So I wasn’t particularly worried when I went to my room to get ready.
 I put on the evening dress I’d brought along.
-It was the only one I possessed, made of a quite strange, thin fabric.
-Probably a bit too exotic for me, but my dad chose it, and because he had a particular taste, or because he just thought that was what all women wore, he bought me these seductive clothes.
+It was the only one I had, made of a quite strange, thin fabric.
+Probably a bit too revealing for me, but my dad chose it, and because he had a particular taste, or because he just thought that was what all women wore, he bought me quite seductive clothes.
 I found him downstairs in a shiny new jacket, and draped my arm around his shoulder.

 – You’re the most beautiful man I know.